stickyio/link_stickyio_preview/README.md

 11. Navigate to _Administration -> Site Development -> Site Import & Export_ to import the zip file you created in the previous step, which will install the custom STICKYIO Site Preferences, jobs, services, payment method and processor, and system and custom-objects.

 12. Navigate to the new STICKYIO custom site preferences in Business Manager (_Merchant Tools -> Site Preferences -> Custom Preferences -> STICKYIO_) and configure your preferences.
-If you haven't yet become a [sticky.io](https://sticky.io), now would be a good time... you're gonna need the `Platform-Key` and `Instance Domain` to proceed!
+If you haven't yet signed up for [sticky.io](https://sticky.io), now would be a good time as you will need the `Instance Domain` and `Service Credentials` (_Administrationg -> Services -> Credentials -> sticky.io_) to proceed!

 13. Run the `sticky.io Shipping Methods Update` job.